MPJ-Imaging/battery_xct_workflows/paper/paper.md

 (b) Distribution of overhang deflection angles in the analysed cell.*

 ![Ellipse fitted to a radial slice of a Li-ion cylindrical cell](fig2.png)
 *Figure 2.
 By fitting an ellipse to the cannister we can measure a range of quality metrics.
-For example the cannister eccentricity can measure deformation (squishing), and detect dents, both of which can effect the the in-use safety of the cell.*
+For example the cannister eccentricity can measure deformation (squishing).
+The fitted ellipse can also be used to detect and measure dents (dents calculated as error from the fitted ellipse).
+Both deformation and denting of the cannister can effect the the in-use safety of the cell.*

 ![Unrolled cylindrical cell slice into polar coordinates with deviation (MaxAE) from a fitted spiral used to detect buckling.](fig3.png)
 *Figure 3.
 Cylindrical cell slice unrolled into polar coordinates and showing maximum absolute error (MaxAE) from a fitted spiral to detect buckling.
 In this case large buckles are detected in the central layers of the cell (layers 2 -4).*